How can we make public services more accessible and efficient via technology?

 The Netherlands is a society where the State plays an instrumental role in ensuring the well-being of its citizens through social services known today as the social domain (sociaal domein).
-However, with a 35% drop-out rate on social benefit applications due to high service complexity, as well as up to eight-fold administration costs for every benefit offered, it seems urgent that we rethink how governmental services are navigated and delivered.
+However, with a 35% drop-out rate on social benefit applications due to high service complexity, as well as up to eight-fold administration costs for every benefit offered, it is urgent that we rethink how public services are navigated and delivered.

 This project focuses on the Sustainable Development Goals: